awidegreen/reti/README.md

 ### edit

 Existing entries can be changed using the `edit` subcommand.
-All requested entries will be query and show in the *legacy* format (per line) within a temp-file.
-Once saved, the entries will overwritten.
+All requested entries will be queried and showm in the *legacy* format (per line) within a temp-file.
+Once saved and the <editor> is exited, the entries will be parsed and overwritten.
 If a line should be disregarded, either leave it untouched, comment it out (`# ...`) or delete the line from the file.

 ```sh
 # edit the current day in $EDITOR from file foo.json